-While these efforts are well and good, this difficult time has also brought to light the countless fashion brands who profit off of Black culture, but lack diversity in their offices or have failed to speak out on these issues head on.
+While these efforts are well and good, the events of 2020 also shined a light on the countless number of fashion brands that profit off of Black culture, but lack diversity in their offices or have failed to speak out on these issues head on.
 While the influence the Black community has on streetwear is undeniable, independent Black creators are still often overshadowed by others in the space.

 Relaunched in 2017, YG’s clothing label is more than just a line of rapper merch.
 The assortment offers seasonal collections that showcase everything from cut and sew jackets to graphic T-shirts.